 On July 5th at 12.40 am, approximately forty minutes after the attack on Darlene Ferrin and Michael Mageau, a call was received from a phone booth at the gas station of Springs Road and Tuolumne, close to Ferrin's home, where the assailant claimed responsibility for the attack at Blue Rock Springs Park and the previous Lake Herman Road murders.
 The police dispatcher who took the call in the early hours of July 5th 1969 was 26 year old Nancy Slover.
 She was to become one of only three people to speak directly to the Zodiac Killer - the other two being surviving eyewitness Bryan Hartnell from the attack at Lake Berryessa and Dave Slaight, the police radio dispatcher who took the second phone call the evening of September 27th 1969.
 Nancy Slover described his voice and tone, as though he was mocking and taunting her for shock value, claiming "it worked".

 The caller spoke the following words in a monotone, rehearsed fashion, "I wish to report a double murder.
-If you will go one mile east on Columbus Parkway to a public park, you will find the kids in a brown car.
-They have been shot by a 9 mm Luger.
+If you will go one mile east on Columbus Parkway to the public park, you will find the kids in a brown car.
+They have been shot with a 9 mm Luger.
 I also killed those kids last year....
 Good-bye".
 Despite claims by certain individuals, this call was never recorded, as police dispatcher Nancy Slover did not have the equipment at her disposal to record incoming calls at the time.

 Many Zodiac enthusiasts and police officials have questioned the directional accuracy of the Zodiac phone call.
 Read or heard without breaks give the impression that the directions given by Zodiac are incorrect, however, despite his distances being off slightly, simply adding a comma or pause changes the whole meaning of the phone call.
 Nancy Slover, the police dispatcher, attempted to talk over Zodiac to acquire details and in addition had to recall the phone conversation word for word, in context, at a later time, so we can assume it may not have been the original message verbatim.